jonprindiville/dump-sentry-issue/README.md

-# dump-sentry-event
+# dump-sentry-issue
-CLI tool to dump some data from a Sentry event to CSV
+CLI tool to dump some data from a Sentry issue to CSV